vinceimbat/vinceimbat/content/Understanding and living are the core of my life work.md

 Understanding, the practice of the mind, allows the emergence and articulation of my [[my vision statement|vision]].
 This vision, in turn, inspires everything I do, including my [[poetry]], [[photography]], and [[writing]].
 Everything becomes easier when understanding is nurtured and I nurture it through [[philosophy]].

 Meanwhile, living helps counterbalance and check understanding.
-It is the arena where experimentation becomes possible. [[thoughts/understanding mainly informs action]]—to act appropriately moment to moment (see [[Pragmatism]]; [[Understanding leads to compassion]]).
+It is the arena where experimentation becomes possible. [[thoughts/understanding mainly informs action]]—to act appropriately moment to moment (see [[pragmatism]]; [[Understanding leads to compassion]]).

 If I am able to inform my life through understanding and enhance my life's meaning through this process, I have succeeded.